Learning Fitness Functions for Machine Programming

 \section{Background}

 Let $S^{t} = \{(I_j, O^t_j)\}^m_{j=1}$ be a set of $m$ input-output pairs, such that the output $O_j^t$ is obtained by executing the program $P^t$ on the input $I_j$.
 Inherently, the set $S^{t}$ of input-output examples describes the behavior of the program $P^t$.
 One would like to synthesize a program $P^{t'}$ that recovers the same functionality of $P^t$.
 However, $P^t$ is usually unknown, and we are left with the set $S^{t}$, which was obtained by running $P^t$.
 Based on this assumption, we define equivalency between two programs as follows: \begin{definition}[Program Equivalency] Programs $P^a$ and $P^b$ are equivalent under the set $S = \{(I_j, O_j)\}^m_{j=1}$ of input-output examples if and only if $P^a(I_j) = P^b(I_j) = O_j$, for $1 \le j \le m$.
 We denote the equivalency by $P^a \equiv_{S} P^b$. \end{definition} Definition \ref{def:equiv} suggests that to obtain a program equivalent to $P^t$, we need to synthesize a program that is consistent with the set $S^{t}$.
 Therefore, our goal is find a program $P^{t'}$ that is equivalent to the target program $P^t$ (which was used to generate $S^t$), i.e., $P^{t'} \equiv_{S^{t}} P^t$.
-This task is known as the Inductive Program Synthesis (IPS) problem.
+This task is known as Inductive Program Synthesis (IPS).
 As suggested by \cite{deepcoder}, a machine learning based solution to the IPS problem requires the definition of some components.
 First, we need a programming language that defines the domain of valid programs.
-Consequently, this language enforces a definition of the domain for the input and output samples.
-Second, we need a method to search over the programs domain.
+Second, we need a method to search over the program domain.
 The search method sweeps over the program domain to find $P^{t'}$ that satisfies the equivalency property.
 Optionally, we may want to define a ranking function to rank all the solutions found and choose the best ones.
-Last, as we plan to base our solution on machine learning techniques, we will need data, e.g., programs with input-output examples, to train models.
+Last, as we plan to base our solution on machine learning techniques, we will need data to train models.

-Here, we describe our solution to the IPS problem in more detail, including the choices and novelties for each of the proposed components.
+Here, we describe our solution to IPS in more detail, including the choices and novelties for each of the proposed components.
 We name our solution \scheme{} as it is based on neural networks for program synthesis.